 Something went terribly wrong here.
 The full responsibility lies with my organization—specifically with me.
 We will do whatever it takes to make things right and learn from this experience so that it never happens again.

-A sincere statement like that throws water on the fire—maybe not enough put out all the flames, but enough to keep the from burning down your organization.
+A sincere statement like that throws water on the fire—maybe not enough to put out all the flames, but enough to keep them from burning down your organization.

 You can correct false narratives, judiciously.
 You have to be careful here.
 It’s easy for it to come off like excuse making.
 But if you fully own the problem, you might earn enough credibility in the moment to address angles and solutions that steer the narrative your direction.

 If Muñoz had exercised extreme ownership from the start, he would have been in a much better position to tell a positive story about how his airline normally works and will work better going forward.

 What Might Have Been

 When critics snark, “Why not stop overbooking instead of beating up passengers when you do?
 Oh right.
 Money,” Muñoz might have shown how overbooking really isn’t the problem here.

 Instead, after owning mishandling the situation with Dao, Muñoz might have shown how the modern overbooking/bidding system has been a boon to consumers.
 It ensures fares aren’t inflated to cover empty seats and that flights aren’t grounded in the event of accidental overbooking.
 People forget, but that’s how it used to work—costly and inconvenient.

 Even when the bidding system doesn’t work, federal law mandates involuntarily bumped passengers are owed several times what they paid for the fare.
 Editor David Freddoso recently gave up his seat and ended up “about $1,200 better off for the experience.”